-A rack pancake can be as simple as Rack::Config where you hand it a block of code and it runs it on each request.
+A rack middleware can be as simple as Rack::Lobster which prints out a little ASCII-art lobster.
 Or it can be as complex as RackAMole which logs every request to a MongoDB instance you have to set up.
 Or way, way more complex than that.

-There are lots of fun pancakes out there.
+There are lots of fun middlewares out there.

 How Do I Use It?